Overview

 Explanation: In the following example, the engine will look for exact matches for "good app" and "love this app", but will not include Reviews that contain "good project and app" or "I love this amazing app".

-Issue: The condition does not include spaces before and/or after words, and the rule fires for more Reviews than expected.
+Issue: The rule fires for more Reviews than expected.

 "AND" Operator: No Reviews Are Found

-Issue: Conditions are separated by "AND" operators, so there are never any Reviews that match all conditions at once.
+Issue: Conditions are separated by "AND" operators, so there are no reviews that match all conditions at once.

 Explanation: Instead of using the "AND" operator in a single rule, try separating your queries with the "OR" operator (learn more in the section on how to Use the "OR" Operator).
 If needed, create multiple rules to encompass the various required conditions.